English <> Spanish Translation Certification by Teleconference

 A promise that the instructor will review all translations in thorough detail.
-Helen will review translations submitted to her after they have been seen by the peer reviewer, and will offer up to four helpful comments.
+Helen will review translations submitted to her on time for class after they have been seen by the peer reviewer, and will offer up to four helpful comments.
 Based on her teaching experience, Helen believes that participants generally do not benefit from more than three helpful comments in a review.
 Her comments will be a combination of “This was excellent” and “I think you could improve on this by doing…”

 Changes in the 2017 ATA Exam: